GeoDaCenter/opioid-policy-scan/data_final/metadata/COVID.md

 | 7-Day Average Adjusted Case Count per 100K | WkAd200121 | 7-Day average adjusted cases per 100K ppl for date |

 ### Data Limitations:
-This data may differ slightly than official data reported by the CDC.
+As this dataset is sourced from The New York Times COVID-19 databse, estimates may differ slightly than data reported by the U.S. CDC.

 ### Comments/Notes:
+**Note on missing data:** Missing and/or unavailable data are coded as -999.

-Other soruces for county and state level covid data:
+Other sources for county and state level COVID-19 data:

 1. [USAFacts](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/?utm_source=MailChimp&utm_campaign=census-covid2).
 This dataset is provided by a non-profit organization.
 The data are aggregated from the CDC, state- and local-level public health agencies.
 County-level data is confirmed by referencing state and local agencies directly.